googleapis/google-cloud-java/docs/client_retries.md

     ```

 ## Client Library Retry Concepts
-Enabling retries allow an RPC multiple attempts to try and achieve a successful call.
-A successful call
-is a response from a server that returns an `OK` Status Code (from gRPC) or a `2xx` Status Code (from HttpJson).
+Enabling retries allows an RPC multiple attempts to achieve a successful call.
+A successful call is a response from a server that returns an `OK` Status Code (from gRPC) or a `2xx` Status Code (from HttpJson).

 ### Attempt vs Operation
 Take a sample RetrySettings configuration